/skills/fuz-stack/references/testing-patterns

 Dependency Injection (Preferred)

-DI via small *Deps or *Operations interfaces.
-Functions accept an operations parameter with a default; tests inject controlled implementations.
+DI via small *Deps interfaces (fuz_gitops still spells them *Operations — legacy naming, migrating).
+Functions accept a deps parameter with a default; tests inject controlled implementations.
 See ./dependency-injection for the full pattern.

 // src/lib/operations.ts — interfaces for all side effects // each method uses options objects and returns Result export interface GitOperations { current_branch_name: (options?: { cwd?: string; }) => Promise<Result<{value: string}, {message: string}>>; add_and_commit: (options: { files: string | Array<string>; message: string; cwd?: string; }) => Promise<Result<object, {message: string}>>; // ... ~15 more methods } export interface GitopsOperations { git: GitOperations; npm: NpmOperations; fs: FsOperations; // ... } // Production: multi_repo_publisher(repos, options, default_gitops_operations) // Tests: multi_repo_publisher(repos, options, mock_operations)// src/test/test_helpers.ts — from fuz_gitops // Granular factories per operations interface: export const create_mock_git_ops = (): GitOperations => ({...}); export const create_mock_repo = (options: MockRepoOptions): LocalRepo => ({...}); export const create_mock_gitops_ops = (overrides?): GitopsOperations => ({...}); // src/test/fixtures/mock_operations.ts — configurable mocks for fixture tests export const create_mock_git_ops = (): GitOperations => ({ current_branch_name: async () => ({ok: true, value: 'main'}), // ... plain objects implementing interfaces, no vi.fn() });